 Thankfully, I realised a long time ago that my joy was in the magical energy, and the beauty, and the challenge, and the power, of each individual day.
-The extraordinary in the
+The extraordinary in the 'ordinary'.

 I reckon you just about crack a stage in life when you move onto the next one.
 Put another way, I've no idea how retirement will unfold!
 Wendy and I went on a retirement course back in 2014.
-One point was that, on average, when A million thanks." working, we spend 11 hours a week with our partners.
-In
+One point was that, on average, when working, we spend 11 hours a week with our partners.
+In retirement, apparently that rises to 55!!
+Cue Charlotte